 Though staff believes that these scenarios are plausible and feasible, some panelists suggested that ARB consider a flexible compliance mechanism should a regulated party may not able to meet the compliance target in a given compliance period.
 Staff agreed to take a closer look into such a mechanism as part of this review and make a preliminary determination if such an option has merit sufficient to warrant further investigation for possible inclusion within the LCFS program.

 Staff asked interested panelists to prepare a separate white paper to identify the elements of what the panelists believe are appropriate flexible compliance mechanisms.
-As suggested, the concept is not intended as a substitute for the overall LCFS compliance schedules (i.e., so that regulated parties would have a choice between complying with the LCFS standards or the flexible compliance mechanism at any given time).
-Instead, the suggested concept of a flexible compliance mechanism would only come into play when specified adverse market conditions occur.
-Further, the concept would provide a given regulated party that can demonstrate compliance difficulties due to those adverse conditions with a short-term alternative with which to comply.
-One such set of circumstances could occur if the credit market is short at some point in the program (e.g., if regulated parties hold onto their credits rather than trade them en masse); several panelists suggested a flexible compliance mechanism that might, for example, be set up to enable ARB to provide sufficient credits to the market to equalize such market perturbations.
+As suggested, it would be expected that in a normal year the flexible compliance mechanism would not be invoked, as it would be more economically efficient for operators to meet their obligations via low carbon fuel supply and/or certificate purchase.
+The suggested concept of a flexible compliance mechanism would only come signifincatly into play when adverse market conditions occur.
+Further, the concept would provide a given regulated party experiencing compliance difficulties due to those adverse conditions with a short-term alternative with which to comply.
+One such set of circumstances could occur if the credit market is short at some point in the program; several panelists suggested a flexible compliance mechanism that might, for example, be set up to enable ARB to provide sufficient credits to the market to equalize such market perturbations.

-Consideration of including a flexible compliance mechanism at this time is premature as it would require considerable evaluation and stakeholder dialogue.
-Also, based on data in the LCFS Report Tool (LRT), we note that there are substantially more credits in the market currently than there are deficits.
-Staff’s analysis of first quarter 2011 data shows that there are about 75,000 MT of CO2e “net” credits (more credits than deficits generated) registered in the LRT.
-Further, staff’s preliminary analysis of second quarter 2011 data suggests that the number of net credits has increased significantly relative to the first quarter.
-This is an indication that, at this time, there are companies that are on track to meet or exceed their compliance obligations.
+Consideration of including a flexible compliance mechanism is appropriate at this time, asone of the major goals of its institution would be to reinforce investor certainty to make investment decisions now for fuel supply much later in the program.
+Based on data in the LCFS Report Tool (LRT), we note that there are substantially more credits in the market currently than there are deficits – however, the fact that the credit market is well supplied at this stage does not imply that it is premature to take measures to reduce the risk of, and deal with if necessary, future credit supply shortages.

 While the existing LCFS regulation already allows credit trading between regulated parties, establishing the specific “ground rules” that govern trading in LCFS credits will help create a favorable market trading framework.
 This in turn would help make these credits more accessible for purchase by regulated parties who need such credits to meet their obligations.
 To this end, staff has developed specific credit trading provisions to be proposed for the Board’s consideration at its December 2011 hearing.
 Developed in consultation with stakeholders, the proposed credit trading provisions are intended to establish the ground rules for credit trading in the LCFS market and to help foster robust trading between regulated parties.